robertdebock/terraform-aws-vault/README.md

 - `key_filename` changes.

  Note; you can go up (`1` -> `2`) or down (`23` -> `7`), either way, a new launch configuration will be created.

+ After updating this value; either wait for the `max_instance_lifetime` to expire or manually schedule an instance refresh of the AWS Scaling Group.

 ## Backup & restore